The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learning Center Experience

-As the largest provider of online legal studies programs in the United States†, we have helped over 6,500 School of Legal Studies graduates achieve their educational goals since 2001.
+As one of the largest providers of online legal studies programs in the United States† , Kaplan University has helped over 6,500 legal studies graduates achieve their educational goals since 2001.
 This means that when you earn your degree from Kaplan University, you join one of the most active and diverse alumni communities in the legal field.

 This Bachelor of Science in Legal Studies program offers a practical curriculum and specialized elective options that allow you to customize your education to a particular focus.
 Courses offer a well-rounded academic foundation that emphasizes analytical thinking, reading comprehension, and communication skills while helping students develop the practical skills relevant to today’s job market.
 It is designed to teach you:

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.

 Eligible students in this bachelor's degree program who want to continue on to pursue a master's degree within an area of legal studies may be interested in the accelerated master's degree option.
 Students complete graduate-level courses within this undergraduate plan of study.
 Once accepted to the master's degree program, students transfer in the graduate courses and matriculate into a shortened degree plan.
 This accelerated option allows students to complete both their bachelor's degree and master's degree in less time and at a lower cost than completing both programs separately.
 Accelerated options are offered for the following programs.
 Qualification for accelerated options is subject to eligibility requirements.